Chachi-Ye/INDE577/Supervised Learning/1 - Single Neuron Model/readme.md

 This dataset contains 7 features and a label column.

-longhair - This column contains 0's and 1's where 1 is "long hair" and 0 is "not long hair".
+Longhair - This column contains 0's and 1's where 1 is "long hair" and 0 is "not long hair".

-foreheadwidthcm - This column is in CM's.
+Foreheadwidthcm - This column is in CM's.
 This is the width of the forehead.

-foreheadheightcm - This is the height of the forehead and it's in Cm's.
+Foreheadheightcm - This is the height of the forehead and it's in Cm's.

-nosewide - This column contains 0's and 1's where 1 is "wide nose" and 0 is "not wide nose".
+Nosewide - This column contains 0's and 1's where 1 is "wide nose" and 0 is "not wide nose".

-noselong - This column contains 0's and 1's where 1 is "Long nose" and 0 is "not long nose".
+Noselong - This column contains 0's and 1's where 1 is "Long nose" and 0 is "not long nose".

-lipsthin - This column contains 0's and 1's where 1 represents the "thin lips" while 0 is "Not thin lips".
+Lipsthin - This column contains 0's and 1's where 1 represents the "thin lips" while 0 is "Not thin lips".

-distancenosetoliplong - This column contains 0's and 1's where 1 represents the "long distance between nose and lips" while 0 is "short distance between nose and lips".
+Distancenosetoliplong - This column contains 0's and 1's where 1 represents the "long distance between nose and lips" while 0 is "short distance between nose and lips".

-gender - This is either "Male" or "Female".
+Gender - This is either "Male" or "Female".

 ## Packages

 Pandas https://pandas.pydata.org/
 Matplotlib https://matplotlib.org/
 Numpy https://numpy.org/